 CWF forged a coalition between sportsmen and moderate environmentalists in support of the habitat stamp provisions in HB 2005-1266.
 This bill became law.

 Kent Ingram represented CWF on the Big Game License Allocation Working Group and CWF consistently submitted comments on issues including nonresident percentages, landowner allocation, preference points and the proposed pilot projects.

 The Colorado Mule Deer Association and CWF developed Colorado Oil and Gas Leasing Guidelines.
-To date, the document has gained signatures of 67 conservation organizations, comprising sportsmen's groups and moderate environmental groups.
+The document gained signatures of 67 conservation organizations, comprising sportsmen’s groups and moderate environmental groups.